KTH-SML/svea/Documentation.md

 ```
 rostopic echo /gps/fix
 ```
+The GPS reading is accurate enough when the covariance has a magnitude of less than 1e-4.

 The GPS unit does not work well with the 4K Logitech camera and the realsense camera due to interference.